SirMotte/FGU-GM-Icon-Replacer/README.md

  1. Rename the GM_Icon_Replacer.ext file to something uniqe, for example GM_Icon_Replacer_YourName.ext.
  2. Within the .ext file, open up the extension.xml with a text editor of your choice.
  3. Modify this line `<name>Theme: GM Icon Replacer</name>` to, for example `<name>Theme: GM Icon Replacer - YourName</name>`
     - This will make sure, that if more than one Replacer Extension is present, Fantasy Grounds can pick up on this and show them as diferent extensions.
-Otherwise online the last one loaded will shop up.
+Otherwise only the last one loaded will shop up.

  If you want to incluse additional icon replacements, you can include them in the override.xml.